 Pablo Argudo Gonzalvo

-Bayswater Elementary Co-Lead Teacher
+Lead Teacher, Bayswater Elementary

 Pablo Argudo Gonzalvo

-Bayswater Elementary Co-Lead Teacher
+Lead Teacher, Bayswater Elementary

 Pablo was born in Valencia, Spain.
 Previously studying and working as an Architecture Technician, Pablo was introduced to the Montessori Method through a friend.
 Their conversations inspired Pablo to complete the AMI 3 to 6 Diploma Course at the Maria Montessori Institute and apply for a position as an Elementary Assistant at the Maria Montessori School.
 Pablo has supported the Elementary programme for over five years, with experience working in both the Hampstead and Bayswater Elementary classes.
 He completed the AMI 6 to 12 Diploma Course in 2021 and became Lead Teacher in September 2022.
 He is excited to bring together his classroom experience and Montessori training in providing a rich experience in Spanish language and culture for the children.
 Pablo is also a talented artist, preparing gorgeous materials for the Elementary environment.